 Just when I think I have seen it all, another outrageous lawsuit story comes across my desk!
-This time it involves an underage drinker, a 19-year-old man from Illinois who visits the home of two friends, drinks alcohol while he is there, gets in a car with another intoxicated driver, and end up paralyzed in a car accident.
+This time it involves an underage drinker, a 19-year-old man from Illinois who visits the home of two friends, drinks alcohol while he is there, gets in a car with another intoxicated driver, and ends up paralyzed in a car accident.

-Clearly a case of bad judgment, right?
 So who is bearing the legal responsibility for the teen's mistakes?
 The driver of the vehicle?
 The teen himself?
 No, it's the mom of the girls he was visiting!
 It seems that, according to the lawsuit, although she did not buy or serve alcohol or even know the kids were drinking, she should have monitored the teenagers more carefully in her own home.
 The girls' mother will pay a $2.5 million settlement.

 Ben Glass is a car accident attorney in Virginia.
 He is the author of seven books, including Five Deadly Sins That Can Wreck Your Car Accident Case.